-Here you can read the paper describing it and the slides of the presentation.
+Here you can read the paper describing it and the slides from the presentation.

 Download Paper Download Slides

-A more in depth presentation, delivered at the Uber Open Source Summit Sofia 2019 is also available.
+A more in-depth presentation from the Uber Open Source Summit Sofia 2019 is also available.

-The presentation I gave when proposing the project for incubation at the Linux Foundation AI is available here (the Ludwig presentation starts at 6:20).
+The presentation I gave when proposing Ludwig for incubation at the Linux Foundation AI is available here (the Ludwig presentation starts at 6:20).

 News